joomlatools/joomlatools-console-joomlatools/README.md

 	`$ joomla plugin:list`

 * The plugin will automatically take care of Joomlatools development dependencies for you when symlinking projects.
 More info can be found at the [Timble Playbook](http://www.timble.net/playbook/#joomlatools-development).

+## Commands

+* `language:key`: generate language keys from given strings for use with the Joomlatools Framework.

 ## Requirements